sourav-bk/Golang/Topic/Docker.md

 <details><summary><h3><mark>Docker / Containerization / container</mark></h3></summary>

-Docker is an open-source OS‑level virtualization or containerization platform/tools.
-Containerization is a software deployment process that allows developers to package applications and all their dependencies(such as libraries, configurations, and runtime) into a single-lightweight unit, that called a container.
+**DockerDocker:** is an open-source OS‑level virtualization or containerization platform/tools.

+**Containerization :** Containerization is a software deployment process that allows developers to package applications and all their dependencies(such as libraries, configurations, and runtime) into a single-lightweight unit, that called a container.

 which allows applications to share the host OS kernel instead of running a separate guest OS like in traditional virtualization.
 This design makes Docker containers lightweight, fast, and portable, while keeping them isolated from one another.